 The Historic Hudson Valley Trail follows the path of American history, from Colonial-era to New Nation sites.
 Ride through Westchester, stopping at places where the past comes alive, like Kykuit, the hilltop estate owned by the Rockefellers, where you can see how the richest man (at the time) in America lived.
 See stain-glass windows designed by celebrated artists Henri Matisse and Marc Chagall at the Union Church of Pocantico Hills, and don’t miss a visit to the Van Cortlandt Manor – especially in the fall when The Great Jack O’Lantern Blaze lights up the night.

 More than 400 years ago, Henry Hudson sailed up the river that now bears his name, settling the area in the name of the Dutch.
 New York’s State Capital is a fascinating mix of old world and leading-edge.
 Ride around the Capital Region and experience everything from the stately architecture to the Erie Canal.
 Don’t miss a stop at the Iroquois Indian Museum in Howes Cave to learn about the art, culture, and history of the Iroquois.

-Further south in Kerhonkson, you’ll want to lean into the S-curves on Route 44/55, a ten mile classic mountain road that follows a notch caused by cross-cutting faults.
-The road winds its way down the mountain toward New Paltz, but be sure to stop at the overlook for the breathtaking Catskill views.
-Don’t miss P & G’s Restaurant in the center of this quirky college town.
+Lean into the S-curves on Route 44/55, a 10-mile classic mountain road that follows a notch caused by cross-cutting faults.
+The road winds its way down the mountain toward New Paltz.
+Be sure to stop at the overlook for the breathtaking Catskill views.
+Don’t miss P & G’s Restaurant.
 You’ll know you’re there when you see the bikes lined up on Main Street.
 It’s a lively restaurant serving the best burgers and chili in town.